Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Counter-examples

 This finishes the proof of statement (iii) and hence the proof of the theorem. \end{proof}

-\begin{rem} It is highly likely that there are such counterexamples over \emph{every} field $K$.
-Indeed, consider the Weil restriction $R_{L/K}(Z)$, where $Z$ is defined as in Theorem \ref{thm counter}.
-This variety is a homogeneous space under $R_{L/K}(\mathrm{SL_{n,L}})$.
+\begin{rem} It is highly likely that there are such counterexamples over \emph{every} field $K$ of type (a) and (b).
+Indeed, consider a finite extension $L/K$ such that $L$ satisfies the assumptions of Theorem \ref{thm counter}.
+Consider then the Weil restriction $R_{L/K}(Z)$, where $Z$ is defined as in Theorem \ref{thm counter}.
+This variety is a homogeneous space under $R_{L/K}(\mathrm{\sl}_{n,L})$.
 It is evident that this variety satisfies conditions (ii) and (iv).
 Finally, for (iii), note that $\overline{R_{L/K}(Z)}$ is simply a self-product of $\bar{Z}$ and hence $\br(\overline{R_{L/K}(Z)})=0$, so that

 One should check then that the Brauer pairing is compatible with these isomorphisms and the bijection between $M$-points of $K$ and $M\otimes_K L$-points of $Z$ for $M/K$.
 This seems to be a tedious straightforward computation. \end{rem}